 How Can You Avoid Failing a CBD Drug Test?

 Make sure the CBD products you are consuming are properly labeled and read the ingredients.
 This can be misleading.
 If you want to get away from THC completely, make sure you're not consuming full spectrum products.
 You can also ask the source that sold them to you.
 But since CBD is not regulated, there may be a chance that the products you get will contain more CBD than they claim.
+Check out the California drug testing laws to see what substances are included in a standard drug test.

 If you take high quantities of full-spectrum Cannabidiol, there is a risk that you have accumulated enough THC in your system to fail the test.
 Consider the amounts of CBD you are taking.